tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 Fire Dragons: Distinguishing conflicts from overwrites
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''

+It is also necessary to distinguish between overwrites, in which the remote side was aware of your most recent version and overwrote it with a new version, and conflicts, in which the remote side was unaware of your most recent version when it published its new version.
+Those two cases have to be handled differently — the latter needs to be raised to the user as an issue the user will have to resolve and the former must not bother the user.

 alice sees a change by bob to 'foo' and needs to know whether that change is an overwrite or a conflict